ywg-jean/now-examples/express-twitter-dreamify/README.md

 This repo is an example app featured in [this blog post](https://zeit.co/blog/serverless-express-js-lambdas-with-now-2).
 Please be sure to read the blog post to fully understand the concepts demonstrated here.

+Also see the [Express example](../express/README.md) for more information on how to use Express with Now.

 ## Getting Started

 1. Create an app on [Twitter for Developers](https://developer.twitter.com/).